FarmCraft9/farmcraft-software/README.md

 # FarmCraft Software

 Welcome to FarmCraft Software!
-You can download Field Simulator 2025 here, and submit feedback!
+You can download FarmField here, and submit feedback!

-> What is Field Simulator 2025 about?
+> What is FarmField about?

-Field Simulator 2025 is a simple field and crop care simulation game.
+FarmField is a simple field and crop care simulation game.

-> What is Field Simulator 2025 written in?
+> What is FarmField written in?

 For Windows, it's written in batch.
 For macOS, it's written in bash, but AppleScript is coming soon!

 > Where do I get product keys?

-Ask for product keys on farmcraft.software@gmail.com or on my YouTube channel.
+Ask for product keys on farmcraft.software9@gmail.com or on my YouTube channel.

 > Will there be any improvements to the game?